maximehkz/Visitor-Management-System/readme.md

 make sure your device phone and laptop connect to the same wifi take URL write it on the mobile browser and add the directories of the file to be tested

-#Open a new command prompt and cd to project directory then run

-Step 18) php artisan serve -- this will start a local development server at port 8000 (you can specify host and port of your choice if you like)

-You will be connected then enter into web browser : localhost:8000 or the url provided into the command prompt "#vms"

 #Commit and push to the branch